Real Estate in Caracas, Venezuela

 We asked foreigners in Caracas what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in Caracas often start by browsing online real estate websites and local classifieds to get an idea of the housing market.
 They may also join expat forums and social media groups to seek advice and recommendations from fellow expats who have already gone through the process.
 Additionally, they might reach out to local real estate agents who are familiar with the area and can help them find a suitable home.
 Visiting neighborhoods in person and talking to locals can also provide valuable insights into the best areas to live in.
-Finally, expats should consider safety and proximity to amenities such as schools, healthcare facilities, and public transportation when searching for a home in Caracas," explained one person living in Caracas, Venezuela.
+Finally, expats should consider safety and proximity to amenities such as schools, healthcare facilities, and public transportation when searching for a home in Caracas," said one in Caracas.

 About the Author